ITPNYU/clock-club/readme.md

 Here's [another review of it](https://www.wallpaper.com/art/oclock-time-design-design-time-show-milan).
 ### Parts

+#### Clock Mechanism Suppliers

+* [Klockit](http://www.klockit.com/) has raw clock parts.
+* The [Takane](https://www.clockparts.com/time-and-tide-movement/) tide clock adds a reduction stage to the output of a more-or-less standard mechanism.
+It consists of a stack of gears in the ratio 57:58:59, thus reducing a 12 hour period (solar half-day) to 12h+25.2m (lunar half-day, tidal period).
+The 58 tooth gear is visible hanging below the main assembly.
+By running this mechanism at half speed, the hour hand corresponds to sun position and tide hand to moon position.
+Alternately, it may be possible to add the tide stage to an existing 24-hour movement for the same effect.
+* [American Time](http://www.american-time.com/products-by-family/clock-parts-and-repairs) has a wide variety of clock mechanisms, including network clocks, AC clock motors, and more
+* [ClockParts](https://www.clockparts.com/) carries movements, motors, dials, and hands, similar to Klockit.
+* [Norkro](https://norkro.com/) also carries primarily quartz movements.
+* [Bearwoods](https://www.bearwood.com/) carries quartz movements with a focus on wooden clocks.
+They have a nice guide on [choosing your clock hands](https://www.bearwood.com/how-to-choose-movements-and-hands.html).
+* [Clockworks](http://www.clockworks.com/) has mechanical and spring driven movements, in addition to quartz movements.
+They also carry electric clock motors for AC clocks.
+* [Esslinger](https://www.esslinger.com/) has clock and watch movements.

 #### Gears

 * [Pololu 250:1 Micro Metal Gearmotor MP with Extended Motor Shaft](https://www.pololu.com/product/2384) Small motor with gearbox.